-A study of the principles of learning and techniques of instruction and a review of theory of flight and general aviation knowledge, leading to the Transport Canada Flight Instructor Endorsement Examination.
-In addition, students will participate in classroom exercises to gain experience in giving preparatory instruction and pre/post flight briefings.
+A study of the principles of learning and techniques of instruction and a review of theory of flight and general aviation knowledge, leading to the Transport Canada Flight Instructor Rating Examination (AIRAF).
+In addition, students will participate in classroom exercises to gain experience in giving preparatory ground instruction and pre/post flight briefings.